-Trump's Top Two Supreme Court Picks Reflect Warring Republican Factions
+Trump's Top 2 Supreme Court Picks Reflect Warring Republican Factions

 Kethledge, another former Kennedy law clerk, has been identified as the third top contender for the open court seat.
 First nominated to the 6th Circuit by George W. Bush in 2006, his nomination stalled because of opposition from the state's two Democratic senators.

 Bush renominated Kethledge in 2007, and he was finally approved by the Senate in 2008.
 He is 51, and among all the reported short-listers, he is the only non-Catholic.
-He is an evangelical Christian whose book Lead Yourself First uses President Eisenhower, primatologist Jane Goodall, Winston Churchill, Martin Luther King, Jr. and others as examples of "leaders who have used solitude to function more effectively."
+He is an evangelical Christian whose book Lead Yourself First uses President Eisenhower, primatologist Jane Goodall, Winston Churchill, Martin Luther King Jr. and others as examples of "leaders who have used solitude to function more effectively."

 Among Kethledge's notable rulings is a 2016 decision in favor of a group called NorCal Tea Party Patriots, condemning the IRS for appearing to target conservative groups by slowing down their applications for tax-exempt status.